Even before Washington's coronavirus outbreak, Seattle Chinatown restaurants were hit hard

 If you think Seattle streets seem a little empty, it’s not your imagination.
 More people have been staying inside since last week with the number of coronavirus cases in Washington on the rise.

-But even before the outbreak, businesses in Seattle’s Chinatown International District, have been feeling its affects since late January.
+But even before the outbreak, businesses in Seattle’s Chinatown International District, have been feeling its effects since late January.
 Restaurants have been especially hit hard.

 Jamie Lee works with a lot of the local businesses at the Seattle Chinatown International Preservation Development Authority.
 It’s almost lunch time as we walk down Maynard Avenue toward King Street to check in on one of the businesses.